-Although we generated income from continuing operations during the past three fiscal years, we incurred net losses of \$27.3 million, \$1.4 million and \$4.5 million in fiscal 2001, 2002 and 2003, respectively.
-The loss for fiscal 2001 reflected, among other things, write-offs of \$9.5 million of goodwill related to the acquisition of our retail operations, charges of \$6.5 million related to the idling of manufacturing facilities in Texas and New Mexico, a write-down of \$1.5 million related to retail inventories and goodwill amortization of \$3.4 million.
-The loss for fiscal 2003 reflected, among other things, a \$2.7 million write-down of the value of property, plant and equipment of our retail operations, a \$2.2 million charge to write down the value of our Texas manufacturing facility and a \$2.2 million charge to write down retail inventories.
-The net losses for these years were attributable in substantial part to the recent downturn affecting the manufactured housing industry, which is discussed in detail below.
+Although we generated income from continuing operations during the past four fiscal years, we have incurred net losses in prior years.
+Net losses in these years were attributable in substantial part to the recent downturn affecting the manufactured housing industry, which is discussed in detail below.
 The likelihood that we will generate net income in the future must be considered in light of the difficulties facing the manufactured housing industry as a whole, as well as the competitive environment in which we operate and the other risks and uncertainties discussed in this Annual Report.
 There can be no assurance that we will generate net income in the future.